-These cookies are thick, really chewy (and I mean, CHEWY), buttery and are everything you’d ever hope for in the perfect sugar cookie.
+These cookies are thick, really chewy (and I mean, CHEWY), buttery and are everything you'd ever hope for in the perfect sugar cookie.
+Extra vanilla gives these cookies a funfetti - cake batter flavor which is totally out of this world.

 They are absolutely addictive.